Research

 Working Papers

-Investors perceive cash in savings accounts differently from cash circulated within brokerage accounts.
-This paper introduces a novel “temperature” framework for financial resources, categorizing the former as “cold cash” and the latter as “hot cash.”
-I find individual investors buy stocks more cautiously with colder cash.
-An experiment, where cash temperature is randomly assigned, shows the effect is causal.
-Building on the observational and experimental findings, I propose a portfolio choice model featuring preferences with temperature-dependent sensitivity to future gains and losses.
-The model explains my empirical findings and provides a cash-temperature perspective for other puzzles in the literature.
+Investors perceive cash in savings accounts (“cold cash”) differently from cash recycled in brokerage accounts (“hot cash”).
+We propose a novel “temperature” framework for dynamic and repeated mental account refreshing process.
+We find individual investors buy stocks more cautiously with colder cash.
+Exploiting a quasi-natural experiment of the Chinese IPO-lottery reform, we show the effect is causal.
+An online experiment indicates the differential loss aversion is a potential channel.
+Building on observational and experimental findings, we propose a model featuring preferences with temperature-dependent sensitivity to future gains-and-losses, which generates our empirical patterns and provides a cash-temperature perspective for other puzzles.

 Differential Origins and Impacts of Extensive and Intensive Flows: Theory and Evidence (SSRN)